saucelabs/saucectl-run-orb/README.md

 It can be used as a command, or as a job.\
 Both are called `saucectl-run`.

-> You need to have set the following environement variables to be able to run saucectl:
+> You need to have set the following environment variables to be able to run saucectl:
 > - SAUCE_USERNAME
 > - SAUCE_ACCESS_KEY